Benzomanz/projects/README.md

-Just a test in VSC!
+Just a stupid in VSC!